web3-proto-kit/quickstart/README.md

 ## http:localhost:8080/
 Brings you to the rabbitMQ management login screen.
 Here you can view the rabbit-mq queues/exchanges live data.
 Username = guest, Password = guest

-## http:/localhost:8000/live
-(Not finished)
-Brings you to the React/Redux frontend to view the hashed messages live table.